Sunnova Energy International Inc. (NOVA) upgraded Issued by Wall Street Gurus

 B. Riley FBR gave a rating of “Buy” to NOVA, setting the target price at $30 in the report published on September 23rd of the current year.

-After a stumble in the market that brought NOVA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.66% of loss for the given period.
+After a stumble in the market that brought NOVA to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.53% of gains for the given period.

 Insider Trading